 Unquoted - or unlisted - equities are shares of a private limited company which are not traded on a recognised stock exchange, such as the London Stock Exchange.
 We will permit investments in UK registered unquoted companies but not in overseas unquoted companies.

-For UK unquoted equities, it is important to establish whether the proposed share purchase is allowable as a pension scheme investment.
+For UK unquoted equities, it is important to establish whether the proposed share purchase is allowable as a self invested personal pension (SIPP) or small self administered scheme (SSAS) investment.

-For investment in an unconnected unquoted trading company we normally require at least 3 years' accounts demonstrating a successful trading record.
-No more than 50% of the net value of the SIPP or SSAS can be invested in shares in, and/or for loans to, unquoted UK limited companies.
+For investment in an unconnected unquoted UK limited trading company we normally require at least three years' accounts demonstrating a successful trading record.

 There are a number of areas where investment in unquoted companies could involve the pension scheme member(s), sponsoring employer and/or the pension fund in substantial tax charges.
 For example, in certain circumstances, unquoted equities may be an indirect investment in taxable property, which is not allowed.

 Although we make every effort to meet client objectives within their self invested pension investment portfolio, we will not allow any investment to be held that could potentially give rise to tax charges.